-Bugsy Malone is at the Lyric, Hammersmith until 1 August 2015.
-It is recommended for ages 6 and over.
+Bugsy Malone was at the Lyric, Hammersmith until 1 August 2015.
+It was recommended for ages 6 and over.
 Tickets cost between £15 and £40.

 When Alan Parker wrote the screenplay for Bugsy Malone, back in 1974, children’s theatre and film were practically non-existent.
 He wanted to create a movie for his four children – and so he dreamt up a story that would be entirely acted by children.

 To a modern audience, Bugsy Malone might seem a peculiar fish.
 Tiny gangsters with squeaky voices, wielding genuine-looking guns which shoot people ‘dead’.
 And, in the background, a narrative about love, hope and poverty that would sit convincingly in a film made for adults.
 It’s only the custard pies and goo shot from the splurge guns that tell us it’s ‘for the kids’.

 I must admit that, as a child, the film version (starring a diminutive Jodie Foster) left me cold.
 But, when transferred to the stage, the verve, energy and enormous heart of the screenplay shine through; the Lyric’s version, with jaw-dropping choreography by Drew McOnie, transformed what I had always thought of as a rather wan tale, into a joyous spectacle.
 Alan Parker was reputedly not a great lover of the piece onstage, but I vastly preferred it.
 And my son – as well as the other children around us – expressed their pleasure in giggles, shrieks and gasps.
 The small boy next to me even had to be prised off my lap at one point, when he rolled there in a fit of hysterics.